 An energetic traveler's dream, South Africa is an adventurous, scenic, and exciting place for a holiday.
 It's not the type of country that makes you want to kick your feet up and relax.
 There's way too much to do!

-The number of South African tours that command the traveler's attention and energy are nearly endless — and we mean this in a good way!
+The number of South Africa tours that command the traveler's attention and energy are nearly endless — and we mean this in a good way!
 Many of them require dedicating a few days to complete, which means getting out, getting active, and exploring every corner of the country.
 Safaris and wine may be the first two things to come to mind when you picture your South African holiday, however the country has much more to offer than just wild animals and countryside vineyards.

 Read on to discover our top picks for the 6 best South Africa tours!

 Starting and ending in Johannesburg, this 4-day South African tour is a top experience.
-As one of the largest nature reserves in the country, Kruger National Park boasts the best chances to see the Big Five game animals.
+As one of the largest nature reserves in the country, A Kruger National Park tour boasts the best chances to see the Big Five game animals.
 Additionally, the park houses an impressive 165 mammal species and over 500 bird species.

 Days are spent hiking, wildlife spotting, and game riding with experienced and enthusiast guides.
 Nights are spent around the campfire, getting to know your companions while swapping stories about the day's epic adventures.